Nastyflav/appli_purbeurre_version_terminal/README.md

 # 4. Select a substitute

 Based on the same system than during the product selection.
-The user can choose among a list of higher quality products and print its caracteristics :
+The program show to the user a higher quality product and prints its caracteristics :
 ```
 =======PRODUIT À REMPLACER=======